hieunguyen4193/bcrtree/README.md

 - To run the main `mixcr` pipeline to process the raw data (`FASTQ`) to a data-analysis-ready format (for generating trees with the built-in `mixcr` tools or `GCTree`): `run_pipeline.sh`.
 This script calls the function `mixcr_pipeline.sh`.

+Note: latest output for the batch 20240903 are stored at: molmed_server:/home/hieu/outdir/bcrtree_outdir/20240903